Let’s discuss your family portraits so I can create photographs you’ll cherish for generations

 Flat light is a light that is shining directly on the face, usually from just a little bit above the camera.
 It is flattering and is usually bright.
 This flat light has no contrast and is not dramatic.
 Because it has no contrast, it fills in facial lines and imperfections.

-This is light that’s best for an individual beauty portrait when you can concentrate on one subject.
-When I create family photos at my Pasadena studio, I always create individual and family groupings as well.
+This light is best for an individual beauty portrait when you can concentrate on one subject.
+When I create family photos at my Pasadena studio, I also create individual and family groupings.

 Clamshell lighting is also a type of beauty lighting.
 It’s used for headshots, magazines, and glamour portraits.
 It starts with a Paramount lighting setup then adds a reflector under the subject to bounce light back onto the face.
 The light source and the reflector together look like a clamshell or a “V”.